 Inheriting an individual retirement arrangement can be both a blessing and a curse.
 Although you get access to the account and can take distributions without paying any early-withdrawal penalties, you often have to pay taxes on all or some of the distributions.
-However, if you know the basis in the account, you avoid any potential for double taxation.
+However, if you know the basis in the account – or amount of nondeductible contributions – you avoid any potential for double taxation.

 Significance of Basis

 The basis of an inherited IRA is significant because it often determines whether you will pay taxes on all or a portion of your distributions from the account.
 Knowing the basis in the account allows you to avoid paying taxes on money that has already been taxed.
 If the decedent made nondeductible contributions to a traditional IRA, the decedent has already paid taxes on that money.
 If you are unaware of the decedent's basis in the IRA, you'll pay taxes on all of the distributions from the account, including the money that was already taxed.